 If you’re like most people, you may have noticed that your cable bill just keeps climbing.
-You’re not imagining things.
-According to data from the Leichtman Research Group’s annual survey of TV households that tracks what homeowners pay for cable, every new year sets a record level for cable bills.
-Bills rose 39% from 2011 to 2015.
-Almost eight times the rate of inflation.1
+You’re not imagining things: According to the Leichtman Research Group’s annual survey of TV households, which tracks what homeowners pay for cable, each new year sets a record level for cable bills.
+In fact, from 2011 to 2015, cable costs rose 39%—almost eight times the rate of inflation.2

 TV shows are still broadcast over the airwaves, and now, in high definition.
 If you have a digital-compatible TV, all you need is an antenna (usually about $10) to access all the shows on basic cable.

 Cancel your cable box and stream shows over the Internet.
 You can watch many shows via free Internet apps and online channels, like YouTube.

 Step outside.
 You’ll find that Mother Nature has some entertaining sights and sounds, and your health will thank you.

 Your existing collection of music, videos, and books can be an endless source of entertainment.
 They were good the first time and you might enjoy them even better a second time around.
 Plus, they’re already paid for.

 Not ready to cut ties with cable completely?
-Whether you’re still binge watching your favorite series or just still too accustomed to cable TV to let it go just yet, there are still a few ways to bring down your cable bill and save a little money.
+Whether you’re still binge-watching your favorite series or are still too accustomed to cable TV to let it go just yet, there are still a few ways to bring down your cable bill and save a little money.